miztiik/mssql-to-aurora/README.md

 # Migrate your Microsoft SQL Database TO Amazon Aurora

-Mystique Unicorn App backend is hosted on mysql db.
+Mystique Unicorn App backend is hosted on Microsoft SQL Server.
 Recenly one of their devs discovered that AWS offers Amazon Aurora a fast, scalable, highly available, and fully managed relational database service that supports MySQL workloads.

-Can you help them migrate from mysql hosted on prem(or EC2) to Amazon Aurora?
+Can you help them migrate from mssql hosted on prem(or EC2) to Amazon Aurora?

 ## 🎯 Solutions